Hi, I am Himanshi Mehta!

 P4-free partition and cover numbers

-Simina Branzei, Hemanta K. Maji, Himanshi Mehta, and Tamalika Mukherjee
+Alexander R. Block, Simina Branzei, Hemanta K. Maji, Himanshi Mehta, Tamalika Mukherjee, Hai H. Nguyen

 On Efficient Distributed Coin-tossing Protocols